nodejs/nodejs.org/TRANSLATION.md

   - The Translation Key suffix should be easy to undersand and semantic.
 For example, if the key is about "the text of a button that when interacted it copies content to the clipboard", the suffix should probably be `copyButton.title`.
 The final translation key would be `components.common.myComponent.copyButton.title`
   - Translation Keys should be in Camel Case only.
   - The values of each Translation Key should follow the [ICU Message Syntax](https://formatjs.io/docs/core-concepts/icu-syntax/)
 - All new Translation keys should be added at the bottom of the `i18n/locales/en.json` file.
-Since this makes it easer for Translators to notice that there are new Translation keys to be translated.
+Since this makes it easier for Translators to notice that there are new Translation keys to be translated.

 ### Translations and Unit Testing

 Translation Keys should not be translated during Unit Testing.
-If your Component uses, for example `FormattedMessage`, you should provide the `<IntlProvider>` surrounding your `testing-library` render logic.
-Or, you can create a wrapper for your test.
+If your Component uses, for example `FormattedMessage`, you should provide the `<IntlProvider>` surrounding your `testing-library` render logic, or you can create a wrapper for your test.
 Note that you should not import the English messages to your Unit Test as:

 - Unit Testing should test a Component functionality.
 - Unit Tests should not rely on text, titles, or string bags, as these texts will change arbitrarily and make the test suite fail.